Yao228/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 4-isalpha.c is a function that checks for alphabetic character.

 File 5-sign.c is a function that prints the sign of a number.

+File 6-abs.c is a function that computes the absolute value of an integer.